LCSNW partners with Whatcom County to open winter shelter in Bellingham

 by | Nov 12, 2024 | Uncategorized

-PHOTOS AT RIGHT: David Duea (standing left), CEO of Lutheran Community Services Northwest, and Marc Hander, LCSNW’s Community Engagement Manager in Bellingham, stand outside the former Central Lutheran Church building, which is undergoing a transformation.
+PHOTOS AT RIGHT: David Duea (standing left), CEO of Lutheran Community Services Northwest, and Marc Hander, LCSNW’s Community Engagement Manager in Bellingham, stand outside the former Central Lutheran Church building, which has undergone a complete transformation.

-Under an agreement with Whatcom County, LCSNW will host a severe weather shelter when temperatures drop below freezing.
-Services will be provided for up to 70 people experiencing homelessness.
+Under an agreement with Whatcom County, LCSNW is hosting the county’s designated severe weather shelter when temperatures drop to 32 degrees or less.
+Services are provided for up to 90 people experiencing homelessness.
 LCSNW stepped forward when no private organization volunteered to operate a severe weather shelter this season.

-The agreement, approved unanimously by the Whatcom County Council on November 6th, will convert the former Central Lutheran Church building into an overnight shelter for guests on designated cold or snowy nights.
+The agreement, approved unanimously by the Whatcom County Council, led to the conversion of the former Central Lutheran Church building into an overnight shelter for guests.
 LCSNW purchased the downtown Bellingham church property in early 2024, a few months after the 133-year-old congregation held its final worship service there.

 The purchase marked the agency’s first venture in Whatcom County and our first time buying a church property.
 LCSNW leaders continue to explore other ways to help fill unmet needs in the community 20 miles from the Canadian border.
 For now, providing a low-barrier seasonal shelter is an introductory show of goodwill, said Marc Hander, LCSNW’s Bellingham Community Engagement Manager.